-31 December 2019 A\$'000 31 December 2018 A\$'000 Alfa Bank promissory notes - 935 935
+31 December 31 December

+2019 2018

+A\$'000 A\$'000

+- 935

+935

 On 26 December 2018, the Company acquired 6 promissory notes with a nominal value of RUB 7,500,000 (A\$0.156 million) each, issued by Alfa Bank, a leading Russian commercial bank, as a condition precedent to the completion of the Sberbank loan.
 These promissory notes were at call after their maturity on 30 January 2019 and accrued interest at the rate of 6.45% per annum.
 The promissory notes' fair value approximated their nominal value and accordingly were measured at their fair value.
 The promissory notes were pledged as collateral to the Sberbank loan and were redeemed throughout the course of 2019 in accordance with the terms of the Sberbank loan.
 For further details of the Sberbank loan, refer to Note 19.